Milestones Benefit: Celebrating 20 Years

 Phone: (216) 464-7600

-1 in 59 U.S. children have Autism Spectrum Disorder (ASD).
+1 in 44 U.S. children have Autism Spectrum Disorder (ASD).
 ASD is a neurological, developmental disability that can affect behavior, social interaction, communication and sensory processing.
-Each person with autism has unique challenges and strengths.
+Each autistic person has unique challenges and strengths.
 The spectrum of ASD includes those who are mildly to more severely affected.

 If you notice these signs, identified by the Centers for Disease Control and Prevention (CDC), seek professional assessment.
-Children (or adults) with ASD may:
+Autistic Children (or adults) may:

 For more information, visit the CDC autism site.